alima-1/Short-Python-Problems/README.md

 ...

 How to Use:
-Navigate to the directory of the proble your interested in and run the script using python.
+Navigate to the directory of the problem your interested in and run the script using python.

 Acknowledgements: